hrishimehta1/Blackbird-wrapped/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Inspired by Spotify Wrapped
+- Inspired by Spotify Wrapped and Daniel James
 - Built with Next.js and Framer Motion
 - Uses React Icons for UI elements